so-called-games/json-editor/README.md

 # JSON Editor
-This is a representation of the [JSON Editor interactive demo](https://json-editor.github.io/json-editor), reworked and updated for my game development purposes.
+This is a representation of the [JSON Editor interactive demo](https://json-editor.github.io/json-editor/), reworked and updated for my game development purposes.

+### Online demo
+You can check online [this new interactive demo](https://so-called-games.github.io/json-editor/).

+## Added and updated features
 There are following features which were added or changed in this version of the demo.

 ### Direct link copying